Gr8Potato/COCBaseLayouts/README.md

 -----
 -----

-On some devices, you may not see a list of the post flairs like you can on this particular android.
-Your final solution is to lookup the flair in the search bar.
+On some devices, you may not see a list of the post flairs like you can on this particular Android.
+Your final solution is to look up the flair in the search bar.

 We're still figuring out the exact syntax.
 On (my) **android**, the following syntax is: `flair_name:"FLAIR-NAME"`.